 Until the mid-seventeenth-century, drawer sides were normally nailed into rebates cut in the ends of the drawer fronts (fig. 1).
-All that prevented such a drawer front from being torn from the drawer when the handles were pulled were four or six wrought iron nails.
+All that prevented such a drawer front from being torn from the drawer when the handles were pulled were two to six wrought iron nails.
 In damp conditions, tannic acid in the oak would accelerate corrosion of the nails and drawer fronts were indeed ripped off on occasions.
-However inconvenient, the remedy was easily affected with a few fresh nails.

 Painted and japanned drawers were lap-dovetailed to preserve their decorated finish (fig. 6) and plain wainscot drawers (fig. 7) were also routinely lap-dovetailed before the practice was universally embraced.

 Drawer bottoms not only went through several developments in their precise location within the drawers and the manner in which they were attached, but also in their orientation.
-Early drawer bottoms were predominantly installed with their grain running front-to-back (figs. 3 & 8), though, again, exceptions were not uncommon (figs. 1 & 4).
+Early drawer bottoms were predominantly installed with their grain running front-to-back (figs. 3 & 8), though, again, exceptions do crop up (figs. 1 & 4).

-On the whole, drawers with front-to-back bottom boards experience more shrinkage, splitting and detrimental distortion than those with side-to-side bottoms, but the general fit of many early drawers was intentionally loose to allow for seasonal movement, thus preventing the drawers from sticking.
+On the whole, drawer bottoms with their bottom boards running front-to-back experience more shrinkage (across their overall width), splitting and detrimental distortion than those with side-to-side bottoms.
+However, the general fit of many early drawers was intentionally loose to allow for seasonal movement, thus preventing the drawers from sticking.
 Front-to-back orientation died out by 1755.

 English cabinetmaking had been greatly improved with the immigration of Continental craftsmen in the late seventeenth-century, but by the mid-eighteenth-century; English cabinetmaking was of a far higher standard than anywhere else in Europe.
-The standard of house construction had also improved with advances in heating and damp prevention being more conducive to finer furnishings.
+The standard of house construction had also improved (following the devastation of the Great Fire of London) with advances in heating and damp prevention being more conducive to finer furnishings.

-By mid-century, cabinetmakers (with a full appreciation of seasonal wood movement) altered the orientation of drawer bottoms from front-to-back to side-to-side (figs. 9 & 10).
-This step not only reduced the likelihood of splits in the bottom boards (the overall breadth of the boards was, in most instances, reduced by about half), but ensured smoother operating drawers, as critically, the drawer sides remained undistorted even if shrinkage across the bottom boards did occur.
+By mid-century, cabinetmakers (with full comprehension of seasonal wood movement) altered the orientation of drawer bottoms from front-to-back to side-to-side (figs. 9 & 10).
+This step not only reduced the likelihood of splits in drawer bottoms (the overall breadth of bottom boards – across the grain – was, in most instances, reduced by about half), but ensured smoother operating drawers, as critically, the drawer sides remained undistorted even if shrinkage across the grain of the bottom boards did occur.

 Cabinetmakers understood how exposed end-grain absorbed airborne moisture in the more humid part of the year and, conversely, released it in the drier months.
 With the pursuit of ever finer tolerances, the exposed drawer front end-grain of an otherwise smooth-running drawer could, in winter, absorb enough moisture to expand in height, causing the ends to foul the carcase, or even become stuck (fig. 11).